The University is still planning to run our intakes as listed on the website, and we encourage you to apply as soon as possible.

 We are closely monitoring the Covid-19 government advice and guidelines.
 Should we become unable to start the course on the planned date we will be in touch with the new start date, which will be as close to the original as possible.

 The QTS Conversion Course is available to teachers who are currently employed in maintained or independent schools in England, and who have already completed the University of Buckingham’s Independent PGCE.
 This course is the accreditation that enables teachers to teach in state-maintained and special schools in England and Wales.

 The Primary QTS Conversion Course is available via two routes – General Primary or Subject Specific Primary (available in Physical Education / Sport, MFL and Music).
 It is a 37-week school-based course during which time you will work under the guidance of a mentor and receive weekly tutorials to review progress and set targets.
-You will be assigned a University tutor who will visit twice during the course of the year to assess your progress against the Standards and guide your development.

 You are expected to undertake a teaching placement in a second school which must be a non-selective state maintained primary school.
 The duration of this teaching placement is determined upon interview, but is likely to be for three weeks.